MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 # Create provisioning packages for Surface Hub

-Provisioning packages allow you to automate deployment of key features and deliver a consistent experience across all Surface Hubs in your organization.
-Using  Windows Configuration Designer (WCD) on a separate PC, you can configure certificates, proxy settings,  device accounts, and other features, join Azure Active Directory, and install Universal Windows Platform (UWP) apps.
+Provisioning packages allow you to automate deployment of key features, helping deliver a consistent experience across all Surface Hubs in your organization.
+Using  Windows Configuration Designer (WCD) on a separate PC, you can configure certificates, proxy settings, device accounts, and other features.
+You can also join Hub devices to your Active Directory domain or Azure Active Directory and install Universal Windows Platform (UWP) apps.

+## Overview

-Begin by installing creating the provisioning package on a PC running Windows 10.
-Save the package to a USB drive and then deploy it to your Surface Hub during first-run setup, or through the Settings app.
+1. Begin by installing [Windows Configuration Designer]((https://go.microsoft.com/fwlink/p/?LinkId=845542)) on a separate PC running Windows 10.
+2. Create the provisioning package and save it to a USB drive.
+3. Deploy the package to your Surface Hub during the OOBE first-run setup, or through the Settings app.
 To learn more, see [Create a provisioning package for Windows 10](/windows/configuration/provisioning-packages/provisioning-create-package).

-## Requirements

-- Windows Configuration Designer, which can be installed from Microsoft Store or from the [Windows 10 Assessment and Deployment Kit (ADK)](https://go.microsoft.com/fwlink/p/?LinkId=845542).
-For more information, see [Download and install the Windows ADK](/windows-hardware/get-started/adk-install).
-- A USB stick.
-- If you apply the package using the **Settings** app, you'll need device admin credentials.

 ## Supported items for Surface Hub provisioning packages